-- 1. Cost reduction opportunities.
-Emissions measurement can help you identify carbon hotspots and introduce plans to improve energy efficiency across your value chain, thereby saving you money. - Reduced waste.
-Green buildings reduce waste as they have a smaller environmental footprint and use renewable energy and materials.
-They also use water in a more effective and environmentally friendly way. - Future-proofed compliance.
+- 1. Smarter procurement decisions.
+Carbon accounting can help you determine which suppliers are committed to taking action on climate change.
+This enables you to set joint climate goals. - 2.
+Cost reduction opportunities.
+It can help you identify carbon hotspots and introduce plans to improve energy efficiency across your value chain. - 3.
+Future-proofed compliance.
 New legislation is already coming into force in some countries which makes it compulsory to report on your supply chain emissions - and this is likely to become more widespread.
-If you start taking action now, you'll increase your regulatory resilience. - 4.
-Investor appeal.
-Investors know that companies that fail to take meaningful climate action don't have a future in the construction industry.
-So if you're looking to secure funding, embracing sustainability now simply makes business sense. - 5.
-Improved reputation.
+If you start taking action now, you'll increase your regulatory resilience. - Improved reputation.
 Taking climate action across your entire supply chain will show your partners, clients and stakeholders that you're truly committed to sustainability, which will boost your competitive advantage.